 Step 4: Contact your bankers

-When talking to your bankers, it is integral to have a face-to-face meeting.
+When talking to your bankers, it is preferable to have a face-to-face, in-person meeting.
 Give them the bad news as well as your action plan.
-Appear confident and reassuring, and be specific with your request for assistance.
-Bankers also have skin in the game, so they will cooperate if you are up front and honest with them.
+Appear confident and reassuring and be specific with your request for assistance.
+Bankers also have skin in the game, so they will cooperate if you are up-front and honest with them.

 Following these steps will help you buy time and get your stakeholders aligned with you rather than against you.
 Having a support network is integral to turning around a distressed business and will keep key relationships intact through difficult times.